-For a particular word or phrase, if there is no listing in this style guide, consult the Chicago Manual of Style or the dictionary.
+For a particular word or phrase, if there is no listing in this style guide, consult the Associated Press Stylebook or the Meriam-Webster dictionary.

 Center for Outreach, Volunteerism, and Education (COVE).
 Formally called the Max Shacknai Center for Outreach, Volunteerism, and Education.

 century, centuries.
 See numbers.

 chair, chairman, chairperson.
 Chair is used both as a verb and a noun and is widely regarded as the best gender-neutral choice (He chaired the meeting.
 The chair recognizes the congressman.
 Susan Jones, chair of the admission committee.).